Fingers on laptop typing a blog post

 A website can only rank for so many keywords.
 But if you have a blog, you can target lots more keywords, which gives you lots more chances to rank — and lots more chances to get visitors to your website.

-Websites filled with lots of good-quality content are demonstrating Expertise, Authority and Trustworthiness (E.A.T.), which are three of the ranking factors set out by Google itself.
+Websites filled with lots of good-quality content are demonstrating Experience, Expertise, Authority and Trustworthiness (E-E-A-T), which are four of the ranking factors set out by Google itself.

 We’ll break this down in the next section.

-E.A.T. stands for Expertise, Authority and Trustworthiness.
-These are three of the ranking factors set out by Google — and they’re all important for your human audience, too.
+E-E-A-T stands for Experience, Expertise, Authority and Trustworthiness.
+These are four of the ranking factors set out by Google — and they’re all important for your human audience, too.

 How does blogging work to show Expertise?